swup/swup/readme.md

     background: yellow;
 }
 ```
-For the color to start changing right after the click on the link, simply change add...
+For the color to start changing right after the click on the link, simply add...
 ```css
 html.to-homepage header {
     background: blue;